 6. You can compromise with your chapati by adding other nutritious grains too.
 You can add a handful of barley, ragi, corn or oats to make your chapatis.

-7. After you prepared dough for chapati, place a moist cotton on top and allow it to rest at least for half an hour with lid closed.
-Your chapattis turn softer.
+7. After you prepared the dough for chapati, place a moist cotton on top and allow it to rest at least for half an hour with the lid closed.
+Your chapatis turn softer.

 8. Apply a little butter or ghee while preparing chapati if you want to make them tastier.

-9. Make chappatis as soon as you spread them.
-Otherwise they turn hard.
+9. Make chapatis as soon as you spread them.
+Otherwise, they turn hard.

 10. Always use less amount of flour for rolling/spreading chapatis.
-Less flour chapatis consume, more soft they turn to be.
+The less flour chapatis consume, softier they turn to be.

 11. After you make small balls from chapati, place a moist cloth on top to prevent them from drying.

-13. If you are not an expert to make round chapatis, you can use a container lid to make perfect round shapes for your chapatis and rotis.
+13. If you are not an expert at making round chapatis, you can use a container lid to make perfect round shapes for your chapatis and rotis.

-14. Add a little barley powder while kneading chapatti dough.
-Chappatti tastes better.
+14. Add a little barley powder while kneading chapati dough.
+Chapati tastes better.

-15. While spreading the chappattis, to get perfect round shapes, thinner its edges from all sides and spread it slowly.
-Chapattis will get good shapes.
+15. While spreading the chapatis, to get perfect round shapes, thinner its edges from all sides and spread it slowly.
+Chapatis will get good shapes.

 17. You can add a little sourless curd (or milk) while kneading dough for chapati.
 Chapati turns soft.